• Skip to main content

 1. Saute onions and garlic in melted butter.
 Cooking the two together prevents the garlic from burning.
 Thus, no faint bitter taste in the soup.

 2. Sweat the celery first then the mushroom next.
-Both need to be cooked long enough to softened and release their flavor.
+Both need to be cooked long enough to soften and release their flavor.

 3. Stir in flour and cook for a minute.
 Add the stock and thyme.
 Bring to a boil then lower the heat down.
 Let it simmer for 15 minutes.
 Note that boiling too vigorously can make the vegetables mushy.